Google Maps is a great free alternative to a dedicated sat nav, and is also very handy if you’re on foot. But did you know you can use it offline too?

 This will show a list of all the areas you’ve downloaded.
 To view one, just tap it.

 Step 4: Navigation

 To browse your offline map, use Google Maps just as you would normally.
 You can scroll around, and place names and road names should appear just as if you were connected to the internet.

 You’ll also be able to get driving directions within your offline area, but not traffic updates.
 You also won’t be able to get directions for using public transport, cycling or walking.
 Once downloaded, you can’t modify routes to avoid a toll, say, or a ferry.

 To check if your map has downloaded ok and is usable, turn on your phone’s airplane mode, open Google Maps and have a look around your downloaded area.

 If you use an Android phone, you can also use Maps in wi-fi only mode (which is more convenient than putting your phone in airplane mode).
 To do so, go to the Menu, then Settings, and select Wi-Fi only.
 This will ensure you only use the offline maps you've downloaded, so don't risk running up huge roaming costs when abroad.

-Offline areas need to be updated at least every 30 days - Google will prompt you to update.
-So, for the most up-to-date maps, don’t download them too far in advance of your holiday.
+Offline areas need to be updated at least every 30 days - Google will prompt you so you don't forget.
+To get the most up-to-date maps, don’t download them too far in advance of your holiday.

 That should be everything you need – happy hols!

-If you want an app with full sat nav capabilities that works offline, we’d recommend Here maps.
+If you want an app with full sat nav capabilities that works offline, we’d recommend Here WeGo (previously known as Here Maps).
 The free app lets you download maps from over 100 countries with turn-by-turn voice instructions, absolutely free.